Blog/Data Engineering/Introducing Frozen Regions for Snowflake Dynamic Tables

 • Migrate an existing pipeline to Dynamic Tables without recomputing existing rows

-To address these use cases, we are excited to introduce immutability constraints for Dynamic Tables.
-With the IMMUTABLE WHERE constraint, you can now lock specific portions of your Dynamic Tables so they never change during refreshes.
+To address these use cases, we are excited to introduce a new constraint for Dynamic Tables.
+With the FROZEN WHERE (previously IMMUTABLE WHERE) constraint, you can now lock specific portions of your Dynamic Tables so they never change during refreshes.
 No rows in this marked portion can be updated or deleted, and no new rows can be added to the marked portion.
 This means less recomputation, which can significantly lower the cost of refreshes.

 For example, here’s a simple pipeline that enriches transaction data with a join and then computes time-windowed aggregates.
-Using this new constraint, aggregates older than a day are immutable:
+Using this new constraint, aggregates older than a day should be frozen:

 CREATE TABLE transactions (customer_id INT, txn_time TIMESTAMP, txn_id INT, amount INT);